 3. Graphics Card Sound Driver

-Modern graphics cards often come with their own sound driver, which may not be used as the default device.
+Modern graphics cards often come with their own sound driver, which may be used as the default device.
 To confirm, run dmesg and look for the pcm entries:

 ...